Job Description - Analyst, Senior Compensation Description View created on 10/04/2015

 Work is routinely performed in an office environment

-Two years related work experience as a Compensation Analyst.
+Two years related work experience.

 More than two years work experience with a compensation and classification system in higher education.